loans-in-retirement

-One of the best things about writing articles and explainers for Retirement Essentials is the quality of the comments we receive in return.
-A recent article on the ‘classic dilemma’ of paying off debt or retaining a mortgage (but earning more in other ways) is an example.
-We received some great feedback from members on this topic.
-They pointed out that this option does not have to be an ‘all-in’ decision.
-Which has encouraged us to share their thoughts as well as a brief overview of the main decision-making points.
+When we last discussed the ‘classic dilemma’ of paying off debt or retaining a mortgage (but earning more in other ways) we received some great feedback from members.
+Many of you said that this option doesn’t have to be an ‘all-in’ decision.
+Which has encouraged us to share these thoughts along with a brief overview of the main decision-making points.

 Our view is that there is rarely one right or one wrong approach to most things financial.
-The main reason is that at the heart of most financial decisions are emotional needs or concerns and lifestage needs which may often involve wrangling two different sets of priorities, should you happen to live as a couple.
+This is because, at the heart of most financial decisions, there are emotional needs or concerns and lifestage needs.
+These sometimes competing needs may involve wrangling two different sets of priorities, should you happen to live as a couple.

-There really is no one size fits all approach to debt management, hence our suggestions that you explore your options and if you are unsure, you seek further explanations, income projections or support from one of our experienced advisers.
+There really is no ‘one size fits all’ approach to debt management, hence our suggestion is that you explore your options and if you are unsure, you seek further explanations, income projections or support from one of our experienced advisers.

-Here are some of the great comments we received on this topic, followed by an overview of ways to view your options.
+Here are some of the great comments we received, followed by an overview of the different ways to compare your options.

 Jim is puzzled why paying off the mortgage has downsides: